Salkantay Trek, Peru: The more Challenging Alternative to the Inca Trail

 Salkantay Trek to Machu Picchu 5-Day Itinerary

-If you are looking for an itinerary which covers everything there is to see and has accommodation, guides and porters included, you can opt for the 5-day Salkantay Trek as offered by our partner Alpaca Expeditions.
+If you are looking for an itinerary which covers everything there is to see and has accommodation, guides and porters included, you can opt for our 5-day Salkantay Trek.

 Day